 A prospective logistics provider must be competent in the specific service areas that meet your company’s needs.
 Just because a provider is a rock star in one area, it’s not a forgone conclusion that they can service your firm properly.

-Also, they should have a set of abilities that can satisfy your short-term and likely future requirements.
-For instance, EDI-capability may not be a requirement for you today, but what if it does become a require in 12-24 months?
+Also, they should have a set of abilities that can satisfy your both your short-term and future requirements.
+For instance, EDI-capability may not be a requirement for you today, but what if it does become required for you in 12-24 months?
 Do you really want to unwind all the onboarding and integration work invested in a new relationship?
 Dig a little deeper and ask:

 - Are truckload lanes repetitive, originating from a limited number of shipping points and terminating to a relatively limited number of consignees?

 - Are shipments time-sensitive and/or do they require drop trailers?
 A mid-sized, asset-based carrier would meet these needs without getting sidetracked by their exceedingly large list of clients.

 - Are truckload lanes sporadic?
 Is there live loading/unloading or do shipments come from a high number of origins that terminate to a high number of receivers?
 If so, a 3PL provider or broker might be a better fit.

 - Do you require access to dedicated trucking assets and 3PL?
 A logistics provider that possesses both assets and a 3PL division may be able to offer optimal solutions.

 If a provider claims to possess all the capabilities “under the sun” but your organization requires only a few core services… be wary of a company that is a “jack of all trades” and master of none.

 Does the logistics provider prioritize customer service, responsiveness, fluid lines of communication and effective problem solving?
 These elements can be difficult to ascertain early on but do your homework.